USS Essex First Ship to Participate in CREW

-SAN DIEGO (March 15, 2021) Chief Aviation Support Equipment Technician William Tomaroy, from Seattle, Wash., receives a ring a part of the Crew Readiness, Endurance, and Watch Standing (CREW) study aboard Wasp-class amphibious assault ship USS Essex (LHD 2).
+SAN DIEGO (March 15, 2021) Lt.
+Cmdr.
+Roberto Johnson, from Orlando, Fla., wears a ring a part of the Crew Readiness, Endurance, and Watch Standing (CREW) study aboard Wasp-class amphibious assault ship USS Essex (LHD 2).
 Essex is underway conducting routine operations in U.S. Third Fleet.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Isaak Martinez)

 |Date Taken: